-Now that you’re at the age when you can start earning your own dough, it’s time to start thinking about how you’ll be allocating the funds.
-There are several items to consider, including car payments, insurance, shopping, spring break vacations, emergency funds and investing.
+Now that you’re at the age when you can start earning your own dough, it’s time to think about how you’ll allocate the funds.
+There are several items to consider, including car payments, insurance, clothes, spring break vacations, emergency funds, and investing.
 But there’s another important item that may not have crossed your mind: philanthropy.

 What Is Philanthropy?

 When you hear the word philanthropy, it’s not uncommon to think about celebrities or extremely wealthy individuals who establish foundations to donate millions to a particular cause.
 However, philanthropy doesn’t stop at money.